xvik/dropwizard-guicey/README.md

 * `BindingInstaller` allows custom guice bindings.
 If installer doesn't implement this interface sinmple `bind(type)` will be called to register in guice.
 * `TypeInstaller` used for registration based on type (no instance created during installation).
 * `InstanceInstaller` used for instance registration.
 Instance created using `injector.getInstance(type)`.
+* `JerseyInstaller` used for registration of bindings in HK context.

+Note that extensions may use `@LazyBinding` annotation.
+In general case such extensions will not be registered in guice.
+In case of `BindingInstaller`, special hint will be passed and installer should decide how to handle it (may throw exception as not supported).

 `BindingInstaller` called in time of injector creation, whereas `TypeInstaller` and `InstanceInstaller` are called just after injector creation.
+`JerseyInstaller` is called on jersey start.

 Installers are not guice beans!
 So injections can't be used inside them.
 This is because installers also used during initialization phase and instantiated before injector creation.